Lee Anderson: 2019–2023

 In October 2022, Anderson replaced Esther McVey as chair of the Blue Collar Conservative caucus.
 After becoming chair, he called for the party to focus on policing and immigration policies, and lowering taxes.
 He was criticised by Labour MP Chris Bryant for making alleged transphobic comments about the comedian Eddie Izzard in an interview in October 2022, and Ashfield Independent Councillor David Hennigan reported Anderson to the Metropolitan Police.
 The Met commented that it would take no further action, as "no offences had been identified".
 Anderson described Hennigan's report as a "waste of police time".

 Anderson was appointed as Deputy Chairman of the Conservative Party in February 2023.
-In a radio interview before his appointment, Anderson said he would support the return of capital punishment where the perpetrators are clearly identifiable.
+In an interview with The Spectator before his appointment, Anderson said he would support the return of capital punishment, where the perpetrators are clearly identifiable.
 Prime Minister Rishi Sunak said neither he nor the government shared Anderson's stance.

-In February 2023, The Guardian reported that Michael Hollis, who runs a food bank charity, is pursuing a libel claim against Anderson.
-Hollis alleges that Anderson accused him in a Facebook post of exchanging cash in brown envelopes over a planning application.
+In February 2023, The Guardian reported that Michael Hollis, who runs a food bank charity, was pursuing a libel claim against Anderson.
+Hollis alleged that Anderson accused him in a Facebook post of exchanging cash in brown envelopes over a planning application.
+In February 2024 the case was dropped.

-GB News announced in March 2023 that Anderson would host a show on the channel.
+In August 2023, Anderson commented that any asylum seekers who disliked being housed in barges such as the Bibby Stockholm "should fuck off back to France".
+Opposition politicians and advocacy group Hope not Hate criticised his comments.
+Justice Secretary Alex Chalk voiced his support for Anderson on behalf of the government, stating that although his language was "salty", his "indignation is well placed" and "not bigotry at all".
+Anderson later said that his comments had been misinterpreted as they only referred to "illegal migrants" and not "genuine asylum seekers".

+In November 2023, after the Supreme Court declared the policy of sending the asylum seekers to Rwanda was illegal, Anderson said the government should "ignore the law" and send them to Rwanda anyway: "We should just get the planes in the air right now".

+In November 2023, The Sunday Times reported that Anderson had stated he had been offered "a lot of money" by "a political party that begins with an R" to join that party.
+Richard Tice of the Reform UK party denied that his party had been involved in any such offer.

+2024–present

+In January 2024, Anderson resigned, along with Brendan Clarke-Smith, as Deputy Chairman of the Conservative Party, in order to vote for an amendment on the Safety of Rwanda (Asylum and Immigration) Bill.
+The amendment, put forward by Bill Cash, would "ensure UK and international law could not be used to prevent or delay a person being removed to Rwanda."